-- Plan a live classroom collaborative timeearly in the term with your students.
+4. Plan a live classroom collaborative time early in the term with your students.
 This is a good way to do an informal Q & A about the course and how it is going.
-If your students are located in widely varying time zones—such as military serving in Iraq and Afghanistan or even on opposite coasts (New York and California) you can hold a couple of these informal meetings and then archive them for review or initial viewing.
-The live classroom is now available with almost all course management systems.
+If your students are located in widely varying time zones—such as military serving abroad or on opposite coasts (New York and California) you can hold a couple of these informal meetings and then archive them for review or initial viewing.

-These examples are good starting point for “being there” for your students.
+These examples are good starting points for “being there” for your students.

 Three Kinds of Presence